dannywsh/web-django/README.md

-# This is a website code

-Django project
+# Django project

 **only for study**

+This is a django demo.